CDCgov/MIRA-NF/docs/usage.md

 - custom_primers - provide a custom primer schema by entering the file path to your own custom primer fasta file.
 Must be fasta formatted. **Trimming will only work with custom primers that are greater than 15bp**
 - read_qc - (optional) Run FastQC and MultiQC.
 Default: false.
 - reformat_tables - (optional) flag to reformat report tables into parquet files and csv files (boolean).
 Default set to false.
 - subsample_reads - (optional) The number of reads that used for subsampling.
 Paired reads for Illumina data and single reads for ONT data.
-Default 10,000,000. options: true or false
+Default is set to skip subsampling process using value 0.
 - process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue.
 - email - (optional) provide an email if you would like to receive an email with the irma summary upon completion.
 - irma_config - (optional) Call flu-sensitive, flu-secondary or flu-utr irma config instead of the built in flu configs.
 Defaults set to not use these configs. options: sensitive or secondary